 Sometimes distinct fibers and/or construction cause cleaning differences.
 Oil is more readily removed from nylon than it is from olefin.
 Knowing the fiber helps you evaluate the cleaning solution.
 Probably the most important factor that impacts cleaning is the level and type of fluorochemical protection from one carpet to another.
 We tested red stain removers and organic stain removers hundreds of times over the course of three years.
 We found that on normal fluorochemical and acid-dye resistor treatments, most red stain and organic stain removers worked.
 Once we compared results on white undyed and unprotected nylon, then the best products easily stood out.
 In most cases, two out of three of the red or organic stains can be removed by most products.
 The best products, however, can approach 90 percent success in stain removal

 Testing cleaning abilities

 Once a conclusion is reached it should be shared in context: “Product A worked better than Product B in over 20 side-by-side cleaning tests.
-The cleaner lives on the coast in Florida and cleans with an X truckmount.
-The tests were done mostly on nylon carpet in residential settings.
+The cleaner lives on the coast in Florida and cleans with x truckmount.
+The tests were done mostly on nylon carpets in residential settings.
 Product A worked better for this cleaner in recognition of his region, his equipment, and the residential setting for this type of carpet.”